chromatone/chromatone.center/theory/sound/pitch/index.md

 ---
 title: Frequency and pitch
-subtitle: The human perception of sound frequency as a place of it at a scale
+description: The human perception of sound frequency as a place of it at a scale

 date: 2021-08-28
 ---